Silhouette of a person lying in bed with an alarm clock and a person standing nearby

 2. A thirty minute post-edit Zoom to discuss follow-up questions and brainstorm ideas for revision.

 • A book coach can be many things: your cheerleader, your sounding board, your accountability partner, and so much more.
-I coach writers of all experience levels, from seasoned professionals looking for chapter-by-chapter feedback to first-time authors seeking my help turning a bright idea into a real book.
+I coach writers of all experience levels, from seasoned professionals looking for chapter-by-chapter feedback to first-time authors seeking my help turning a bright idea into a real book (or book proposal).
 I can guide you through solving tricky writing problems, keep you on track during revision with targeted feedback, help you get creatively unstuck, and much more.
 My coaching arrangements are completely bespoke, but they all have a few things in common—we meet via Zoom on a regular schedule to brainstorm ideas, troubleshoot problems, and workshop pages.
 Whatever shape our coaching arrangement takes, we’ll develop an ongoing, interactive relationship, and I’ll support your writing goals with real-time feedback and accountability.

 Want to work together to design a structure that fits your schedule, supports your creative process, and levels up your career?
 Scroll down for more information about how to get a custom coaching quote from me.